We are using cookies to give you the best experience. You can find out more about which cookies we are using or switch them off in privacy settings.

 The following are resource documents providers may find helpful:

-• Programs that are moved down to a STAR 2 or 3 designation between November 30, 2023, and time of payment by the ELRC will receive the higher CQI Award amount based on the STAR level at which they were designated as of November 30, 2023.
+• Programs determined eligible on August 1, 2024, that are moved down to a STAR 2 or 3 designation by the time of payment by the ELRC will receive the higher CQI Award amount based on the STAR level at which they were designated as of August 1, 2024.

-• Programs that are moved down to a STAR 1 designation between November 30, 2023, and time of payment by the ELRC no longer meet the eligibility requirements and will not receive a CQI Award.
+• Programs determined eligible on August 1, 2024, that are moved down to a STAR 1 by the time of payment by the ELRC no longer meet the eligibility requirements and will not receive a CQI Award.

-• of changes to STAR designations for eligible programs:
+• Examples of changes to STAR designations for eligible programs:

-o On November 30, 2023, Apple Child Care Center was identified as an eligible program with a licensed capacity of 58 and designated as a STAR 2.
-The program had begun working to move up in Keystone STARS and opened a move up designation case in the PD Registry on October 18, 2023.
-They complete their move up designation to a STAR 3 on December 23, 2023.
-On January 10, 2024, the ELRC is preparing to issue payment and confirms Apple Child Care Center’s eligibility to receive a CQI Award.
-The CQI Award payment issued to Apple Child Care will be based on their provider type, DHS licensed capacity as of November 30, 2023, and their STAR 3 designation that was attained on December 23, 2023.
+• Apple Child Care Center was identified as an eligible program with a licensed capacity of 58 and designated as a STAR 2.
+The program had begun working to move up in Keystone STARS and opened a move up designation case in the PD Registry on September 23, 2024.
+They complete their move up designation to a STAR 3 on November 24, 2024.
+On November 26, 2024, the ELRC is preparing to issue payment and confirms Apple Child Care Center’s eligibility to receive a CQI Award.
+The CQI Award payment issued to Apple Child Care will be based on their provider type, DHS licensed capacity of 58, and their STAR 2 designation as of October 31, 2024.

-• On November 30, 2023, 123 Child Care Center was identified as an eligible DHS licensed program with a capacity of 100 and designated as a STAR 4.
-On January 15, 2024, the program is dropped to a STAR 1.
-On January 19, 2024, the ELRC is preparing to issue payment and works to confirm 123 Child Care Center’s eligibility to receive a CQI Award.
+• On August 1, 2024, 123 Child Care Center is identified as an eligible DHS licensed program with a licensed capacity of 100 and designated as a STAR 4.
+On November 11, 2024, the program is moved down to a STAR 1.
+On November 14, 2024, the ELRC is preparing to issue payment and works to confirm 123 Child Care Center’s eligibility to receive a CQI Award.
 The ELRC does not issue payment to 123 Child Care as the program no longer meets the eligibility criteria at time of payment.

 Allowable Expense Categories